Coronavirus: Role of media in causing stigma, creating scare but hiding information about own staff

 That Jehangirabad is a Muslim dominated locality, led to even more stigma.
 The comments in Facebook groups of Bhopal, on any story and link about the cases in city, then reflected how this sustained campaign to demonize a locality, had affected citizens in general in the city.

-Firstly, if an area registers Corona patients, newspapers report, sometimes focus a lot, excessive coverage to such an extent that leads to stigma.
+Firstly, if an area registers Corona patients, newspapers report, sometimes focus a lot, give excessive coverage to such an extent that it leads to stigma.
 But when dozens in one local newspaper office alone got infected, paper didn't report it, other papers too suppressed this info as papers are part of 'media fraternity'.

 When media houses will act so blatantly, unethically, play role in spreading stigma even when it comes to society, and on the other hand hiding own info, what'll happen!
 It's not a privilege to demonize locality and spread hate or create stigma.
 But it is a privilege, sadly, that you decide what not to publish, yet you can pontificate and still stigmatize others.